+'''

 env PGOPTIONS='-c geqo=off' psql

+'''

-(This works for any client application, not just psql.)
-Note that this won't work for options that are necessarily fixed once the server is started, such as the port number.
+(This works for any libpq-based client application, not just psql.)
+Note that this won't work for options that are fixed when the server is started, such as the port number.

-Finally, some options can be changed in individual SQL sessions with the SET command, for example
+Some options can be changed in individual SQL sessions with the SET command, for example:

+'''

 => SET ENABLE_SEQSCAN TO OFF;

+'''